Nottingham Forest Real Estate Guide

 Quick Facts

-- Neighborhood Type: An established, deed-restricted residential subdivision known for its large lots, mature trees, and a strong sense of community.
+- Neighborhood Type: An established residential community known for its serene, green environment, large traditional homes on spacious lots, and mature trees.

-- Combined Property Tax Rate: The total property tax rate is a combination of rates from Harris County, the City of Houston, and the Houston Independent School District, among others.
-The minimum combined sales tax rate for the 77079 zip code is 8.25%.
+- Combined Property Tax Rate: The approximate total property tax rate is 2.1944%, which includes levies from Harris County, the City of Houston, Spring Branch ISD, and other local entities.

-- School Information: Zoned to the highly-regarded Spring Branch Independent School District (SBISD).
-Students attend Meadow Wood Elementary School, Spring Forest Middle School, and Stratford High School.
+- School Information: Zoned to the highly-regarded Spring Branch Independent School District.
+Assigned schools include Meadow Wood Elementary, Spring Forest Middle School, and Stratford High School, all of which have strong academic and extracurricular programs.

-- Key Amenities: The Nottingham Forest Club offers a clubhouse, four swimming pools, a water slide, five lighted tennis courts, and a basketball court.
-The neighborhood also provides direct access to the trails in Terry Hershey Park along Buffalo Bayou.
+- Key Amenities: The Nottingham Forest Club offers a private clubhouse, swimming pool, and tennis courts.
+The neighborhood also provides direct access to the extensive trails of Terry Hershey Park along Buffalo Bayou and is near major retail centers like CityCentre and Memorial City Mall.

 Overview of Nottingham Forest Neighborhood